-Each day, pupils in KS2 have an hour long English session, where the focus is on reading into writing, influenced and inspired by the Core Text.
-Pupils will also have a 30 minutes reading session where the focus will be on reading skills.
+Each day, pupils in KS2 have a 45 minute English session, where the focus is on reading into writing, influenced and inspired by the Core Text.
+Pupils will also have a 45 minutes reading session (unless they are accessing phonics) where the focus will be on reading skills.
 To teach reading, we use the VIPERS reading process: